Walid-dev/portfolio/my-portfolio/content/blogs/javascript_classes.md

 #### Decorators

 Decorators provide a way to add annotations and a meta-programming syntax for class declarations and members.
 Decorators can modify or replace class definitions at runtime.
-As of my last update, decorators are a stage 2 proposal in JavaScript and not yet part of the official language.
+As of the last update, decorators are a stage 2 proposal in JavaScript and not yet part of the official language.

 ## Practical Examples